Skip to content

 Complete

-Let's create a new PostgreSQL StatefulSet with a slightly modified config:
+Let's create a PostgreSQL StatefulSet with this config:

 apiVersion: apps/v1